 Now a relativistic generalization of the Meshchersky equation (\ref{rocket simple}), more general than the Ackeret equation (\ref{Ackeret}), will be found.
-In order to do that we will use four-vector rate form of the motion equation for system of body and additional mass:
+In order to do that, we will use four-vector rate form of the motion equation for a system of body and additional mass:

-where: $f_{ext}$ - external four-fource, $m(\tau)$ - body rest mass depends on self time, $\dot{x}^{\mu}$ - body four-velocity as a derivative of the position with respect to self time, $\upsilon^{\mu}$ - four-velocity of little additional mass $\delta m$.
-After obtaining the derivative:
+where: $f_{ext}^{\mu}$ -- external four-fource, $m(\tau)$ -- body rest mass depends on self time, $\dot{x}^{\mu}$ -- body four-velocity as a derivative of the position with respect to self time, $\upsilon^{\mu}$ -- four-velocity of little additional mass $\delta m$.
+Calculation of the derivative leads to the equation:

 The condition of orthogonality $f_{ext}^{\nu}\dot{x}_{\nu}=0$ allows to calculate:

 Application of this relation in (\ref{rocket 2}) will lead to a ready equation: